willkg/douglas/docs/config_variables.rst

 Plugin variables
 ================

-If you install any Pyblosxom plugins those plugins may ask you to set additional variables in your ``config.py`` file.
+If you install any Douglas plugins those plugins may ask you to set additional variables in your ``config.py`` file.
 Those variables will be documented in the documentation that comes with the plugin or at the top of the plugin's source code file.
 Additional plugin variables